Christianq010/Website_Optimization_Project/README.md

 Repository hosted via Github pages at - https://christianq010.github.io/Website_Optimization_Project/

-**Optimize a provided website with a number of optimization- and performance-related issues so that it achieves a target PageSpeed score and runs at 60 frames per second.**
+**Optimize a provided website with a number of optimization- and performance-related issues so that it achieves a target PageSpeed score of over 90/100 and runs at 60 frames per second.**

 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).